-- Find ways to have face-to-face time with your Sunlight Tribe – even if it has to be virtual for now.
+- Find ways to have face-to-face time with your Sunlight People– even if it has to be virtual for now.
 Physical/visual proximity maintains close connections.

 - Schedule friend time!
 Set “Mweetings” (me + we = Mwe) that you both agree on.
 Only have 15 minutes for a video chat, or half an hour for a power walk outside?
 Grab it when you can and dream together of the fun adventures that lie ahead.